 One more tip: make sure that your jumpsuit or dress has a good amount of stretch to keep you feeling comfortable throughout the day.

 It might seem odd, but having shoes on while working from home can also help put you in the right mood to start working.
+Even more, when you add a pair of comfortable inserts to help you stay relaxed.
 There is no need for heels at home, but having comfortable sneakers, sandals, and ballet flats on hand can add an extra little touch to round off your work outfit.

 If you are not ready to give up the comfort of your house slippers, invest in a more stylish pair.
 This way, you keep the comfort but achieve that fashion-forward look.